FracturedCode/archivebox-reddit/README.md

 1. Fetches your posts/saved posts from reddit with [export-saved-reddit](https://github.com/csu/export-saved-reddit)
 2. Converts the fetched URL list to [libreddit](https://github.com/spikecodes/libreddit) URLs to avoid rate limiting
 3. Prunes the list to those it has not scraped before
-4. Stuffs the list into `archivebox add`, and tags it the type of save ("reddit-saved", "reddit-comments", "reddit-submissions", "reddit-upvoted") (more tagging configurations available)
+4. Stuffs the list into `archivebox add`, and tags it with the type of save ("reddit-saved", "reddit-comments", "reddit-submissions", "reddit-upvoted") (more tagging configurations available)

 ## Installation
 Currently, only deploying via docker (+docker on WSL) is supported, but more configurations and use-cases are being worked on.